CMSgov/bcda-static-site/_pages/api-documentation.md

 ### /Attribution_Status

-Request a datetime and timestamp for when your enrollee list or runout files were last updated, which is once per month.
+Request a datetime and timestamp for when your enrollee list or runout files were last updated.

+Attribution files are updated once per month.
 It can be useful to retrieve all claims data for newly attributed enrollees to get a full picture of their health histories.

 ## Parameters